modera/foundation/MF-UPGRADE-3.0.md

  from package Modera\SecurityBundle\PasswordStrength\Mail must be used instead ; Semantic config modera_backend_security/mail_service, mail_sender deprecated in favor of modera_security/password_strength/mailer ; \Modera\BackendSecurityBundle\DependencyInjection\ServiceAliasCompilerPass
  should be removed
+ * EnvAwareExceptionHandler should be refactored so its reponse format would be compatible with the specification, see the class docblock for more details.